 The Ultimate Guide to Starting a WordPress Site

 Whether you are seeking to start a website for business, family, or fun, it’s tough to top the freedom and flexibility offered by WordPress.
 WordPress is not only the fastest-growing content management system (CMS) in the world, it is also the largest.
-Holding 50-60% of the global CMS market, it has retained this title for seven years in a row.
+Holding 50-60% of the global CMS market, it has retained this title for seven years in a row (find out more on this WordPress review).

 When you’re ready to have your website be one of the 19.5 million online using WordPress, there are a few questions you will need to answer first.
 If you want to know how to get started on WordPress, you have come to the right place.